Technigo/project-movies-vite/README.md

 ### The Problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We started to layout what components we need and want to create.
+We also looked into the API what data we'd like to use.
+At first we code together and tried doing pair-programming for the BrowserRouter, Routes, etc. After a while we split up the work and code in different branches.

+We mostly gathered our information from the bootcamp material or the lovely internet.
+If we had more creativity and time, we would have done de styling different and might have fetched other data from TMDB.

-#### Next
+#### Additional

 - Add disclamer: "This [website, program, service, application, product] uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB."